JustinOros/anker-shelly-bridge/solixauto/README.md

 losing sight of it fails toward charging.

 Rules are also never evaluated against **partial** telemetry.
-If a field a rule needs has not arrived yet, nothing is evaluated at all — including the floor.
+If a field a rule needs has not arrived yet, nothing is evaluated at all, including the floor.

 ### Rate limits